 How long are session and how many sessions do I need?

-Psychotherapy sessions are booked for 50 minutes and we usually recommend weekly sessions although this depends on the presenting issue and goals can may require more or less.
+Psychotherapy sessions are booked for 50 minutes and we usually recommend weekly sessions although this depends on the presenting issue, as a client’s goals may require more or less time.
 Many people like to know in advance how many sessions will be required given the time and cost involved in attending therapy.
-It is always hard to say as it depends on what the issue is and what a client’s goals are and we need to have an initial consult to be able to advise you on this.
+This is difficult to anticipate as it is different for each client, and requires an initial consult to be able to advise you on this.
 As registered health professionals, we are obliged to provide treatment only if we believe it will be effective and to provide no more or less than what is necessary.

 What if I change my mind and I do not want to continue?

-Treatment is voluntary to you and you can terminate treatment at any time with no consequences to you financial or otherwise.
-We always encourage clients to discuss what if anything is not working to see if we can either address the issue by changing the therapy approach or perhaps recommend you to another clinic or resource.
+Treatment is voluntary to you and you can terminate treatment at any time with no consequences to you financially or otherwise.
+We always encourage clients to discuss if they feel treatment is not working so that we can either address the issue by changing the therapy approach or perhaps recommend you to another clinic or resource.

 Do you prescribe medications?

 Psychologists are not trained or licensed to prescribed medications.
-However, we are not against taking psychiatric medications and work in consultation with other health care providers such as your family physician or psychiatrist who are prescribing and managing your medications.
-Some people’s mental health issues may be at the point where they need medications and cannot benefit from just psychotherapy or go about their daily life without it and we would advise them to seek out a medication consult if they have not already done so.
+However, we are not against taking psychiatric medications, and work in consultation with other healthcare providers such as your family physician or psychiatrist who are prescribing and managing your medications.
+Some people’s mental health issues may be at the point where they need medications and cannot benefit from psychotherapy alone.
 Many mental health professionals who prescribe medications do not have the time or extensive training to provide effective psychotherapy.
 Seeking psychotherapy with a psychologist in conjunction with taking medications can substantially improve your prognosis.